Physics and Astronomy (PHYS)

 Fee: An additional $25.00 is charged for this course.

-Description: Prerequisites or corequisites: PHYS 221 or PHYS 298; MATH 206 or ENGR 102; or faculty consent.
+Description: Prerequisites or corequisites: PHYS 221 or PHYS 298; MATH 206 or ENGR 102; or permission of instructor.
 Advances skills in programming with high-level languages (e.g. Python, Matlab, Mathematica) for physics-based modeling and analysis of real data.
 Students learn how to prepare input data for discovery of correlations and systematic behavior, how to effectively employ linear and multi-parameter regressions, error propagation and mitigation, and how to objectively evaluate model fits.
+Students should be familiar with Python at the level of PHYS 275, CSE 120, or a similar course.

 For class offerings for a specific term, refer to the Schedule of Classes